 8. For more flavour, 2 cloves can also be added.

-9. Whole cardamom can be replaced with 1 tsp of cardamom powder.
+9. The whole cardamom can be replaced with 1 tsp of cardamom powder.

 10. Addition of salt enhances the sweetness of the drink